wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Dynamics Analysis/Newton's Laws of Motion/Newton's Second Law.md

 Based on the equation, it can be inferred that the **magnitude of the net force acting on the body** will be **equal to** the **mass of the body times the magnitude of the acceleration**.
 	And that the direction of the net force on the body will be equal to the direction of the acceleration of the body.

+The more mass an object has, the greater its inertia, and therefore the more it resists changes to its motion.
+	The greater the mass, the greater the inertia, and the more force is required to change the object's state of motion.
 ## Motion
 Motion describes the change in position of an object over a time relative to a reference frame, influenced by applied forces.
 ### Transformations as Motion (i.e. Representing Motion)